MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 > [!NOTE]
-> If it is a Groups Site collection, Below are the valid parameters
+> The following parameters are valid for a Group Site Collection.

 ### ParamSet5
 ```